Terry Griner, LPC, ACS

 Montclair State University Counseling and Psychological Services (CAPS), Graduate Student Intern Psychotherapist

-Rutgers UBHC (formerly UMDNJ) Intensive Family Support Services (IFSS), Acute Partial Hospital (APH), Collaborative Specialty Care/First Episode Psychosis (FEP)Program and NJ Promise/Clinical High Risk for Psychosis Program, Mental Health Clinician
+Collaborative Specialty Care/First Episode Psychosis (FEP)Program and NJ Promise/Clinical High Risk for Psychosis (CHRP) Program

-Center for Anxiety and Behavior Management.
-Psychotherapist & Clinical Supervisor
+Center for Anxiety and Behavior Management Psychotherapist & Clinical Supervisor

 Licensure & Certifications